 • To vote for a charity at a meeting, you must be a member before the meeting.
 To become a member register on the Join page of our website prior to attending a meeting.

-• At the beginning of the meeting, three chartities will be chosen from our "Charity Basket" which is filled with Charity Nominations from our members.
+• At the beginning of the meeting, three charities will be chosen from our "Charity Basket" which is filled with Charity Nominations from our members.

-• The member who nominated the selected charity (or her designated speaker) will be asked to give a five-minute presentation on why they nominated the charity.
+• The member who nominated the selected charity will be asked to give a five-minute presentation on why they nominated the charity.

 • After the three presentations, members will cast a secret ballot for one of the three charities.